evolvablehardware/BitstreamEvolution/README.md

 <!-- Arduino-CLI Instructions -->
 ### Configuring the Arduino components
-The Arduino components are used by BitstreamEvolution to control and communicate with the micrcontroller which is reponsible for measuring the signals from the FPGA.
+The Arduino components are used by BitstreamEvolution to control and communicate with the microcontroller which is responsible for measuring the signals from the FPGA.
 The Arduino component can be configured two different ways.
 The first way is to utilize the Arduino GUI to compile and upload the microncontroller code.
-The second and recommmended way is to use the official Arduino-cli tools.
+The second and recommended way is to use the official Arduino-cli tools.
 This section describes the latter method.